adempiere/adempiere-ui-gateway/README.md

 This might take some time, depending on your bandwith and the size of the restore file.

 ### Stop All Services That Were Started With Script start-all.sh
-To stop all Docker containers that were started with script start-all.sh, just execute:
+To stop all Docker containers that were started with script `start-all.sh`, just execute:
 ```Shell
 cd adempiere-ui-gateway/docker-compose
 ./stop-all.sh
 ```
-The file *docker-compose.yml* - created with script start-all.sh - contains the services tobe stopped.
+The file `docker-compose.yml` - created with script `start-all.sh` - contains the services tobe stopped.
-The file *docker-compose.yml* is deleted after stopping all services.
+The file `docker-compose.yml` is deleted after stopping all services.

 ### Delete All Docker Objects
 Sometimes, due to different reasons, you need to undo everything you have created on Docker and start anew.
 This is mostly in development, not in production.